GalGR/CG-Software-Renderer/README.md

-# CG-Software-Renderer
+# Computer Graphics - Software Renderer
-Part of the Computer Graphics course
+Done as part of a Computer Graphics course.